basp/xorcie/README.md

 Xorcie (szorzeeyeah)
 ===
 Tis a scanner.
-A smart one.
 Written for and in Go.